Instructions With the new All-in-One Testing Soltion

 Put the measured amount of eliquid into your cup.

-Add about 10-15ml distilled water to the cup.
-This amount does not need to be precise.
+Add about 5ml distilled water to the cup. (use more if testing VG) This amount does not need to be precise.

 Using a new/clean syringe, with a small gauge needle attached, measure EXACTLY 3ml of the All-in-One Test Solution.
 Tap out any air bubbles in the syringe for more accurate reading.
 (Do not use the same syringe you used to measure your eliquid)